 Hogan Personality Assessments

 Hogan personality assessments are trusted by 75% of fortune 500 companies and offer a number of tools that help leaders and high-potential employees to increase their self-awareness and leadership effectiveness.
-These include insights into normal personality (termed the bright-side), derailment characteristics that emerge when under stress and pressure (termed the dark-side), and the core motives and values that drive people in their work.
+The Hogan suites of assessments explore three areas:

 The Hogan Insights Report gives you three detailed reports in one: